Matt Thiessen: Relient K

 Thiessen founded Relient K in 1998, with guitarist Matt Hoopes, and bassist Brian Pittman, and recorded the demo All Work & No Play the same year.
-The recording attracted the interest of Toby McKeehan who signed the band to his label Gotee Records.
-Between the years 2000 and 2003, Gotee released three full-length albums, one Christmas album, and four EPs with Relient K. In 2004, their fourth album Mmhmm was released on both Capitol Records and Gotee, and peaked at number fifteen on the Billboard 200.
-After recording another EP in 2005, Mmhmm and Two Lefts Don't Make a Right...but Three Do, their 2003 album, were certified gold, followed by their 2001 album The Anatomy of the Tongue in Cheek in 2006.
+The recording attracted the interest of Toby McKeehan, who signed the band to his label Gotee Records.
+Relient K was released on April 25, 2000, the group's first full-length CD.
+The band released their second studio album, The Anatomy of the Tongue in Cheek, on August 28, 2001, which was certified Gold by the Recording Industry Association of America.
+The band's third studio album Two Lefts Don't Make a Right...but Three Do was released on March 11, 2003, and was also certified Gold by the RIAA.
+On November 2, 2004, their fourth studio album Mmhmm was released on both Capitol Records and Gotee, and peaked at number fifteen on the Billboard 200.
+It was certified Gold by the RIAA in 2005.
 In 2007, Gotee, Capitol, and EMI released Relient K's fifth studio album, Five Score and Seven Years Ago, which peaked at number six on the Billboard 200.
 After the release of the double EP The Bird and the Bee Sides in 2008, the band signed with Gotee's Mono Vs. Stereo imprint, on which they released their sixth studio album, Forget and Not Slow Down, again reaching the top twenty of the Billboard 200.
 Thiessen and the other members of Relient K have taken up A&R positions for the label as part of the record deal.